Deagen Fairclough

-Deagen Fairclough (born 23 April 2006) is a British racing driver who is from Crawley.
-Fairclough is currently racing in the 2025 GB3 Championship with Hitech Pulse-Eight.
-He previously raced in the F4 British Championship in 2023, where he finished third in the drivers' championship for JHR Developments, before winning the title in 2024 with Hitech.
+Deagen Fairclough (born 23 April 2006) is a British racing driver currently racing in the GB3 Championship with Hitech.

+Fairclough is the 2024 F4 British champion, and finished third in 2023 and in the 2025 GB3 Championship.
 He is the winner of the 2024 Autosport BRDC Award.

 Career

 Junior cars

-In 2020, Fairclough began his car racing career after a little karting experience, which he started age 5.
-Fairclough was just 13 years old when he started racing for Orex Racing in the Junior Saloon Car Championship, and he managed to finish in 6th place by the end of the year.
+In 2020, Fairclough began his car racing career after a little karting experience, which he started at the age of five.
+Fairclough was just thirteen years old when he started racing for Orex Racing in the Junior Saloon Car Championship, and he managed to finish in sixth place by the end of the year.
 For 2021, Fairclough moved to a part-time season in the Fiesta Junior Championship driving for Jamsport with Ciceley Motorsport.
-He amassed 8 wins from 14 races on the way to 5th in the drivers standings.
+He amassed eight wins from fourteen races on the way to fifth in the drivers standings.